How to Leave the United States and Where to Go Next: 5 Easy Steps

 This question can feel pretty overwhelming and intimidating, especially if you are a person who has only ever known life in the United States.

-But we assure you, no matter what your motives are, be it more autonomy over your choices, attractive tax incentives, or raising your quality of life, there is a country out there for you that will offer you exactly what you want and more.
+But we assure you, no matter what your motives are, be it more autonomy over your choices, attractive tax incentives or raising your quality of life, there is a country out there for you that will offer you exactly what you want and more.

-Now that you know the steps to leave the US, let’s look at some of the easiest countries to move to as an American expat.
+Next, let’s look at some of the easiest countries to move to as an American expat.

 1. Mexico

-Let’s start close to the home.
+Let’s start with a country that’s close to home: Mexico.

 It’s really surprising that all the memes about leaving the US at the time of the 2016 election mentioned Canada as the ultimate go-to location when Mexico is right there.

-Given your amount of income and the time you are willing to spend there, it’s not hard to get a second residency and citizenship in Mexico.
+Given your amount of income and the time you are willing to spend there, it’s not hard to get a second residency and citizenship in Mexico .

 2. Panama